 JOBS Act.
-On April 5, 2012, the Jumpstart Our Business Startups Act (the "JOBS Act") was signed into law which, among other things, directed the SEC to remove prohibitions on general solicitations and general advertising for certain private securities offerings.
-For more information on the JOBS Act please see our client alert available at http://www.chapman.com /media/news/media.1171.pdf.

-As directed, in August the SEC proposed rules which, if adopted, would permit the use of general solicitation and advertising to offer and sell securities under Rule 506 of Regulation D under the Securities Act provided that the issuer takes reasonable steps to verify that the purchasers of the securities are accredited investors and all other terms and conditions of Regulation D are satisfied.
-In its proposal the SEC made clear that, if the rules are adopted, general solicitation and advertising pursuant to the proposed changes to rule 506 would not be deemed a public offering under the federal securities laws and private funds relying on Section 3(c)(1) or 3(c)(7) of the Investment Company Act would not lose their status as private funds if they were to engage in such general solicitation or advertising.
+In 2012 the Jumpstart Our Business Startups Act (the "JOBS Act") was signed into law which, among other things, directed the SEC to remove prohibitions on general solicitations and general advertising for certain private securities offerings.
+In 2013, the SEC adopted final rules which permit the use of general solicitation and advertising to offer and sell securities under Rule 506 of Regulation D under the Securities Act provided that the issuer takes reasonable steps to verify that the purchasers of the securities are accredited investors and all other terms and conditions of Regulation D are satisfied.
+In adopting the rules the SEC clarified that general solicitation and advertising pursuant to the proposed changes to Rule 506 would not be deemed a public offering under the federal securities laws and private funds relying on Section 3(c)(1) or 3(c)(7) of the Investment Company Act would not lose their status as private funds if they were to engage in such general solicitation or advertising.
 Advisers and sponsors of private funds relying on CFTC Rules 4.7(b) and 4.13(a)(3) will need to wait for additional guidance as to how general solicitations or advertising would impact the availability of those provisions.
-While these rules regarding general solicitations and advertising have been proposed they have not yet been adopted.
 All registered investment advisers will still be subject to applicable advertising regulations under the Advisers Act.
-You should continue to monitor developments in the SEC rulemaking process and, if adopted, reassess subscription and offering documents.
-For more information about the SEC rule proposals please see our client alert available at http://www.chapman.com/media/news/media.1206.pdf.
+The SEC also adopted final rules regarding "bad actor" disqualifications under Rule 506.
+The final rules disqualify securities offerings involving certain felons and other bad actors from relying on the Rule 506 exemptions.
+The SEC provided that any investment manager to an issuer that is a pooled investment fund is a "covered person" for the purposes of determining who may be deemed a bad actor.
+For more information please see our client alert available here.